What is Shock Testing?

 That being said, classical pulses have historical precedence and generate very well-known responses for product evaluation and durability testing.
 Many test standards define classical shock pulses, including MIL-STD-810, DO-160, ISTA, ASTM, SAE, and IEC 60068.
 An example of a classical shock test definition might look like the following: “3 – 10mS, 20Gpk, half-sine pulses in all six orthogonal axes for a total of 18 shocks.”

-While vibration test standards often define classical shock pulses, more advanced shock testing may require a complex transient pulse that cannot be replicated by a classical shock.
+While test specs often define classical shock pulses, more advanced shock testing may require a complex transient pulse that cannot be replicated by a classical shock.

 Complex Shock Pulses

-Some vibration tests require a user-defined transient or shock response spectrum for more complex shock pulses.
+Some vibration specs require a user-defined transient or shock response spectrum (SRS) for more complex shock pulses.
 There are specialized software packages designed to re-create these complex pulses.

-Test engineers can use complex shock pulses to better represent real-world conditions.
-There are many synthetic, calculated pulses that can simulate a complex transient waveform with a frequency response comparable to a real-world environment.
+Test engineers can use complex shock pulses to represent real-world conditions more accurately.
+Many synthetic, calculated pulses can simulate a complex transient waveform with a frequency response comparable to the EUE.

-It is also possible to replicate a recorded signal from the real world and process the signal using an iterative shock control loop in order to effectively generate and control the complex waveform.
+It is also possible to replicate a recorded signal from the EUE and process it using an iterative shock control loop to generate and control the complex waveform effectively.

-Classical shock testing is run on mechanical shock machines, electrodynamic shakers, or servo-hydraulic shakers.
-The system used to generate the shock pulses is determined by the mass of the product being tested, the desired amplitude (in acceleration, velocity, and displacement), and the defined pulse shape.
-We will learn more about shock machines and shakers in the following lessons.
+Classical shock testing is run on a mechanical shock machine, electrodynamic shaker, or servo-hydraulic shaker.
+The system used to generate the shock pulses depends on the product’s mass, the desired amplitude in acceleration, velocity, or displacement, and the defined pulse shape.
+The following lessons discuss more on shock machines and shakers.

 Accelerometers

-There are specialized shock accelerometers designed to more accurately measure the extreme transitions in a shock test.
-While these aren’t necessary for every test, they can be useful, especially in high amplitude, short-duration pulses.
+Specialized shock accelerometers are designed to measure extreme transitions in a shock test more accurately.
+While these aren’t necessary for every shock test, they are useful, especially for measuring high amplitude, short-duration pulses.

-For example, piezo-electric accelerometers use a piezo-electric crystal to generate an electrical signal based on the compression of the crystal by some known mass.
-They are used as a reference for the product input—such as the control signal for shaker testing—and additional monitoring points to observe a product’s response to an impulse.
+For example, piezoelectric accelerometers use a piezoelectric crystal to generate an electrical signal based on the compression of the crystal by some known mass.
+They are used as a reference, such as the control signal for shaker testing, and additional monitoring points to observe a product’s response to an impulse.

 Software

-Additionally, there are software packages designed for IEEE-344 standards, chatter monitoring, and other advanced analyzer functions.
+Some software packages are designed to run specific testing such as IEEE-344 tests, chatter monitoring, and other advanced analyzer functions.
 These transient events are difficult to characterize and analyze.
-Test engineers commonly use additional analysis tools like waterfall plots, energy spectral density, coherence plots, and transfer functions depending on the environment and application.
+Test engineers commonly use additional analysis tools like waterfall plots, energy spectral density, coherence plots, and transfer function plots, depending on the environment and application.

 Conclusion

-Shock testing tests a product’s capability to withstand transient vibration.
-Many product test standards include shock testing with a defined shock pulse.
+Shock testing confirms a product’s ability to withstand a transient shock.
+Many test specs include shock testing with a defined shock pulse.
 There are two categories of shock pulses; classical pulses are simple and unipolar, but some tests require more complex pulses.